Corfe Castle: Royal castle

 that though a fortress of the first order might cost more than £7,000, a medium castle of reasonable strength might be built for less than £2,000".
 The Pipe Rolls show that John spent over £17,000 on 95 castles during his reign spread; he spent over £500 at nine of them, of which Corfe was one.
 Additional records show that John spent over £1,400 at Corfe Castle.

 One of the secondary roles of castles was to act as a storage facility, as demonstrated by Corfe Castle; in 1224 Henry III sent to Corfe for 15,000 crossbow bolts to be used in the siege of Bedford Castle.
 Following John's work, Henry III also spent over £1,000 on Corfe Castle, in particular the years 1235 and 1236 saw £362 spent on the keep.
 While construction was under-way, a camp to accommodate the workers was established outside the castle.
 Over time, this grew into a settlement in its own right and in 1247 was granted a market and fair by royal permission.
 It was Henry III who ordered in 1244 that Corfe's keep should be whitewashed.
 Four years previously, he also ordered that the keep of the Tower of London should be whitewashed, and it therefore became known as the White Tower.

+Michael de la Pole, 1st Earl of Suffolk, was kept imprisoned at Corfe for a few weeks in November 1386 after being impeached by the Wonderful Parliament.
+On 10 December 1450, Corfe was ransacked by the tenants of Richard of York, 3rd Duke of York, as the castle had served as the chief residence for his political rival, Edmund Beaufort, 2nd Duke of Somerset.

 In December 1460, during the Wars of the Roses Henry Beaufort and his army marched from the castle destined for the Battle of Wakefield.
 During the march the army split at Exeter so the cavalry could reach the north quicker, and on 16 December 1460 some of his men became embroiled in the Battle of Worksop, Nottinghamshire.
 Beaufort and the Lancastrians won the skirmish.